 Canadian Guide Dogs for The Blind

 Devon Wilkins is among a large population living in a world of darkness.
 Seasonal weather is taken for granted by individuals having the opportunity to view golden sunsets on a clear night, delicate shaped snowflakes falling onto mounds of white-capped tree branches, or rippling waves slapping against a shoreline on a bright summer day.
 Living without sight is routine for Devon.
-Her active lifestyle gleams as bright as falling autumn leaves because of her determined and ambitious nature.
+Her active and healthy lifestyle to maintain her heaviness gleams as bright as falling autumn leaves because of her determined and ambitious nature.

 One early morning at work, Devon heard some very interesting advantages on Amateur Radio about Guide Dogs and how amazing they are.
 Devon has always loved dogs, and wanted a guide dog ever since she graduated from high school.
 Family and some friends, too, were quite sure that she wouldn’t be able to handle a guide dog because of her poor sense of direction.
 A mobility instructor who was orienting Devon to the streets of Collingwood, Ontario, surprised her.
 “We should see what we can do about getting you a puppy.”